Part of the Advance America chain · locations

 Advance America offers 10 services including Payday loans ($100–$2,000, 7–30 day terms), Installment loans ($100–$5,000, scheduled payments), Title loans (up to $25,000, secured by vehicle), Lines of credit (revolving, up to $4,000), In-store loan applications and cash disbursement, and 5 more.

-Advance America is best suited for Consumers with bad or no credit who need $100–$2,000 within 24 hours and have exhausted other options, Borrowers who prefer in-person service and want to visit a physical branch to apply, Individuals facing a one-time, short-term cash gap they are confident they can repay on the original due date, Vehicle owners in select states needing larger emergency amounts (up to $25,000) via title loan.
+Advance America has profile signals associated with Consumers with bad or no credit who need $100–$2,000 within 24 hours and report limited alternatives, Borrowers who prefer in-person service and want to visit a physical branch to apply, Individuals facing a one-time, short-term cash gap they are confident they can repay on the original due date, Vehicle owners in select states needing larger emergency amounts (up to $25,000) via title loan.

 What are the strengths and weaknesses of Advance America?

-Key strengths: 800+ retail branches across 27 states — one of the largest physical payday lending networks in the U.S.; Same-day in-store funding; online approvals before 10:30 AM ET funded same banking day; No hard credit pull required — accessible to borrowers with poor or no credit history.
+Key strengths: 800+ retail branches across 27 states — one of the largest physical payday lending networks in the U.S.; Same-day in-store funding; online approvals before 10:30 AM ET funded same banking day; no-hard-pull claim to verify required — accessible to borrowers with poor or no credit history.
 Areas to consider: Payday loan APRs range from 143.29% to 688.28% — among the highest cost borrowing available to consumers; Installment loan APRs still run approximately 100%–400%, far above credit union or bank alternatives.

 How does Advance America compare to similar companies?